promisegrid/grid-poc/x/sim1/routing.md

     fairness metric.
 Routing decisions take into account both past contributions and current load, promoting equitable resource usage and preventing any node from monopolizing the network.

+37. Cooperative Hub Rotation Routing
+    In this protocol, nodes are required to take on routing roles on a rotational basis.
+The network periodically elects new hubs based on local consensus, discouraging any node from permanently accumulating power or centrality.
+Hubs receive temporary token bonuses for their service before rotating out in favor of other peers.

+38. Decentralized Trust-Based Routing with Dynamic Accountability
+    Nodes earn trust scores through decentralized peer reviews of their performance.
+While higher scores may confer minor routing advantages, the protocol favors balanced participation.
+Overcentralized nodes face dynamic penalties that encourage distribution of routing tasks.

+39. Reputation-Weighted Distributed Routing
+    This approach uses a reputation system that rewards nodes for balanced participation.
+The algorithm factors in equal load distribution and consistent performance, elevating nodes that avoid becoming a central hub.
+Reputation scores influence routing decisions to deter emergent centralization.

+40. Peer-Collaboration Incentive Routing
+    Nodes periodically share performance metrics and resource usage statistics.
+Routing decisions are based on a collaborative evaluation, awarding credits to nodes that assist less-central peers and penalizing those that become overloaded.
+This shifting reward system helps keep the network topology widely distributed.

+41. Dynamic Forking for Load Decentralization
+    If a node is overwhelmed with routing requests, it may offload part of the workload to nearby neighbors.
+The protocol redistributes credits evenly among participating nodes, incentivizing load delegation and reducing the likelihood that any single node will evolve into a choke point.